kube-burner/kube-burner/README.md

 ### Job Summary

 In case indexing is enabled, at the end of each job, a document holding the job summary is indexed.
-This is useful to indentify the options the job was parameters with:
+This is useful to identify the parameters the job was executed with:

 This document looks like: